yaronf/I-D/LURK STAR/draft-sheffer-acme-star-lurk.md

 A content provider, and Domain Name Owner (DNO), has agreements in place with one or more Content Delivery Networks (CDN) that are contracted to serve its content over HTTPS.
 The CDN terminates the HTTPS connection at one of its edge cache servers and needs to present its clients (browsers, set-top-boxes) a certificate whose name matches the authority of the URL that is requested, i.e. that of the DNO.
 However, many DNOs balk at sharing their long-term private keys with another organization and, equally, CDN providers would rather not have to handle other parties' long-term secrets.
 This problem has been discussed at the IETF under the LURK (limited use of remote keys) title.

 This document proposes a solution to the above problem that involves the use of short-term certificates with a DNO's name on them, and a scheme for handling the naming delegation from the DNO to the CDN.
-The generated short-term credentials are automatically renewed by an ACME Certification Authority (CA) and routinely rotated by the CDN on its edge cache servers.
+The generated short-term credentials are automatically renewed by an ACME Certification Authority (CA) {{I-D.ietf-acme-acme}} and routinely rotated by the CDN on its edge cache servers.
 The DNO can end the delegation at any time by simply instructing the CA to stop the automatic renewal and let the certificate expire shortly after.

 Using short-term certificates makes revocation cheap and effective {{Topalovic}} {{I-D.iab-web-pki-problems}} in case of key compromise or of termination of the delegation; seamless certificate issuance and renewal enable the level of workflow automation that is expected in today's cloud environments.
 Also, compared to other keyless-TLS solutions {{I-D.cairns-tls-session-key-interface}} {{I-D.erb-lurk-rsalg}}, the proposed approach doesn't suffer from scalability issues or increase in connection setup latency, while requiring virtually no changes to existing COTS caching software used by the CDN.